-When asking questions and trying to seek solid responses or answers, we must be honest with ourselves how we came to the conclusion we did, if any.
-Again, were we just told to believe a certain way because “that is the way it is.”
-Did we read secular books, the Bible, and other sources, and draw a conclusion that way?
-Did we ask questions to those we perceived to know more than us or people we thought much of?
+When asking questions and trying to seek substantial responses or answers, we must be honest with ourselves how we came to the conclusion we did, if any.
+Again, where we just told to believe a certain way because “that is the way it is.”
+Did we read secular books, the Bible, and other sources, and come to a conclusion?
+Did we ask questions to those we perceived to be more knowledgeable?
 Did I enter my own “spiritual journey” of thought and contemplation?
 After answering the question, “Who is God…” wrestle with the why and how.
 Why and how did I come to this conclusion?

 When you have the time to dedicate to it, get a Bible and read John 1:1-14 and John 3:1-21.
 Underline key people, words, and phrases.
 Write down any thoughts, questions, or concerns you have.

 Behind the question, why is the God I read about, not the God I see, typically lies this reasoning: God is not acting like I think He should or need Him too.
 He didn’t come through.
-Maybe there is a situation you prayed about for months and the outcome was totally different from what you prayed for.
-Maybe you have always had this internal struggle with how God really connects in your reality.
-Maybe you really want to know, you just don’t know how and you really desire more than the clique, “Pray this prayer, and you will be fine.”
-Do you really know who God is?
+Maybe there is a situation you prayed about for months, and the outcome was different from what you were desiring.
+Perhaps you have always had this internal struggle with how God connects in your reality.
+Maybe you want to know; you don’t know how and you desire more than the clique, “Pray this prayer, and you will be fine.”
+Do you know who God is?
 Who has changed, the nature, character, and wisdom of God… or… you?

 Who God Is.

 I grew up in a Christian home.
-Both of my parents are Christians, my dad is a deacon at my home church and my mom has always worked in some capacity with kids at church.
-All of my brothers are Christians, one is in full-time ministry as well.
+Both of my parents are Christians, my dad is a deacon at my home church, and my mom has always worked in some capacity with kids at church.
+All of my brothers are Christians; one is in full-time ministry as well.
 I never recall a time where conversations about Jesus and the Christian faith were not a part of my life.
-I was truly saved at the young age of six years old.
-Just to be clear, “saved” means that you have come to point where you admitted you are a sinner in need of saving from your sins which separate you from a right relationship with God.
+I was genuinely saved at the young age of six years old.
+To be clear, “saved” means that you have come to point where you admitted you are a sinner in need of saving from your sins which separate you from a right relationship with God.
 You have believed in your heart and confessed with your mouth that Jesus is Lord.
-He is Lord of your life, the old has gone and the new has come (2 Corinthians 5:17).
+He is Lord of your life, the old has gone, and the new has come (2 Corinthians 5:17).

 Life is hard, no doubt.
 There have been (and will be) seasons in my own life that I ask, “God, what are doing right now?”
-Typically these are asked in hard and difficult seasons.
+Typically these are requested in hard and difficult seasons.
 This does not mean God doesn’t care or is absent from your reality.
 Just because my thoughts about God may change or the way I perceive Him may change, doesn’t mean God changes.
 Pursue Him with all your heart.
-Seek to truly know Him, you won’t regret it.
+Seek to know Him honestly; you won’t regret it.

-Isaiah 55:8 (HCSB), “For My thoughts are not your thoughts, and your ways are not My ways.”
-This is the Lord’s declaration.
+Isaiah 55:8 (ESV), “For my thoughts are not your thoughts, neither are your ways my ways, declares the Lord.”